Use enhanced lists

 NOTE

-The primary field is the left-most column in the table.
+The primary field is the first column in the list.
 It is fixed in the first position, and you cannot change its column.
 If the number of columns is large, then the primary field is frozen to the left, and when you scroll horizontally you will always see it.

 The icon next to a field name shows the field type, such as text or date field.